Atorable/atorable-react/README.md

 # atorable-react

 Why?
 Decreased data from your server.
-Large files faster.
+Large files faster with more peers.
+More Decentralized.

 The `atorable-react` package is a [React](https://reactjs.org/) component that processes a [Webtorrent][webtorrent] magnet uri for viewing or other custom uses.
 This works closely with [atorable-loader][atorable-loader-npm].